Plea Bargaining For Repeat DWI Offenders

 Alcohol Education And Rehabilitation

-Attendance at alcohol education courses is often required to help offenders understand the risks and consequences of impaired driving.
-Participation in substance abuse treatment or counseling programs may also be mandated.
+Attendance at an Intoxicated Driver Resource Center is required for all first and second offenders to help them understand the risks and consequences of impaired driving.
+Participation in additional substance abuse treatment or counseling programs may also be mandated.
+Courts cannot require IDRC attendance for third offenders, but the motor vehicle commission will require IDRC attendance, independent of the court, as a condition of license restoration.

 What Impact Does Plea Bargaining Have On The Duration And The Complexity Of DWI Court Proceedings?